alexandervolikov/alexandervolikov.github.io/_pages/cv.md

 Teaching
 ======
 * 2021 .
 Lecturer of the practical course.
 Preparation of humic-silanol compositions and study of their sorption properties towards toxicants.
 Semester weekly four hours.
 Master students.
+Lomonosov Moscow State University, Russia
 * 2019 .
 Lecturer of the practical course.
 Separation and characterization of humic substances.
 Lomonosov Moscow State University, Russia
 * 2011 - Current.
 Supervision of students and researchers.